All campus libraries provide wireless access to the campus network. Most campus libraries also offer wired ethernet access to the campus network.

 If you think an area in one of our libraries would benefit from an additional wireless access point, please send your suggestion to IT Services by filling out their Wireless Location Suggestion Form.

-Library patrons with CNetIDs are strongly encouraged to use the secure network.
+Library patrons with CNetIDs are strongly encouraged to use uchicago-secure.
 All data transferred over the network is encrypted and cannot be seen by other users of the network.
-This requires configuration of your computer or other wireless enabled device.

-IT Services offers wizards which will do this for you automatically.
+Some devices may need to be configured to work with uchicago-secure.
+IT Services offers wizards which will do this automatically for some devices.